-Trump Says Memo's Release 'Totally Vindicates' Him In Russia Probe
+Democrat Says Memo 'Deliberately Misleading;' Trump Says It 'Totally Vindicates' Him

 GOP Releases Memo Alleging FBI Surveillance Abuses

+Trump, Nunes and others say the document shows that the FBI and the Department of Justice have been biased in their investigation of Russian interference in the 2016 election and possible connections between the Trump presidential campaign and Russia.

+Senate Armed Services Committee Chairman John McCain, R-Ariz., had one of the harshest rebukes, saying the memo's release did nothing but aid Russian President Vladimir Putin by undermining the legitimacy of American institutions.

-NPR's Ryan Lucas reported that Nunes and other Republicans claim the memo shows that "anti-Trump Democrats within federal law enforcement used flimsy evidence that was paid for by ideological fellow travelers to scam a judge into authorizing the surveillance of" former Trump campaign foreign policy adviser Carter Page.
-That surveillance of Page was based on the infamous, unverified Steele dossier, which was funded in part by Democrats including the Hillary Clinton presidential campaign.
+NPR's Ryan Lucas reported that Nunes and other Republicans claim the memo shows that "anti-Trump Democrats within federal law enforcement used flimsy evidence that was paid for by ideological fellow travelers to scam a judge into authorizing the surveillance of" Page.
+That surveillance of Page was based on the unverified Steele dossier and funded in part by Democrats including the Hillary Clinton presidential campaign.

 However, the memo also asserts that it was contacts between Trump campaign foreign policy adviser George Papadopoulos and Russians — and overtures from Russia to the campaign via Papadopoulos — that "triggered" the FBI counterintelligence investigation in Russia's election interference and contacts between Russia and Trump's campaign.
 Papadopoulos has pleaded guilty to lying to the FBI about his contacts with Russians.

+Furthermore, after the memo's release Friday, three leading national newspapers reported that the special intelligence court that approved the warrant was made aware of the political underpinnings of the dossier.

-Retiring moderate Rep. Charlie Dent, R-Pa., said the memo's release also breached norms about using intelligence for political reasons.
+Retiring moderate Republican Rep. Charlie Dent said the Nunes memo's release also breached norms about using intelligence for political reasons.

 "As I have publicly stated on several occasions, it's a mistake to release this memo," Dent wrote on Twitter Friday afternoon.
 "No Members of Congress-nor their staff-should risk divulging sensitive sources/methods of Intelligence for partisan gain.
 This sets a dangerous precedent that may have far reaching implications."

-Schiff, the Ranking Member of the House Intelligence Committee, told NPR's Ari Shapiro on Friday's All Things Considered that the decision to release the GOP memo was "not only reckless but misleading."
+Schiff, the ranking member of the House Intelligence Committee, told NPR's Ari Shapiro on Friday's All Things Considered that the decision to release the GOP memo was "not only reckless but misleading."

 "The procedure they used to publish this document has never been used before, and for good reason.
 The Congress shouldn't be cherry-picking intelligence and publishing it for political reasons," Schiff said.